Before You Go

-The trail head is a 10 minute drive north of Green Lake, if you don’t have access to a car it will take you around an hour to bike there.
+The trailhead is a 10-minute drive north of Green Lake, if you don’t have access to a car it will take you around an hour to bike there.
 The start of the trail is deceptively easy as it winds through the forest with only a gradual elevation, past a beautiful waterfall hidden in the trees.
 It doesn’t last long, and once it gets steep it doesn’t really stop until you reach the lake.
-I was super sick when I did this hike and it was hell.
+I was super sick when I did this hike and it was awful.

 The return journey is just as difficult as the hike up.
 It’s a constant downhill and each step is so uneven it’s hell on your knees.
 Leave yourself plenty of time so you can take it easy but still make it back before it gets dark.